 - Booking your places on the next Marriage Preparation Course

-After this, you will receive a letter confirming your booking and receipt of your deposit.
+After this, we will confirm your booking and the receipt of your deposit in writing.

 Now you can go ahead and organise the rest of your wedding!